rinonb/marleyspoon/README.md

 #### Local host

-If you wish to run the app locally without docker:
+In order to run the app locally, without docker, you need to:
+1. Install Ruby 2.7.2
+2. Have Redis running

 ```
 bundle install